Now Open: Advance QLD Female Founders Program

 - Starter Program: designed to establish best practice governance, business diagnostics and foundations of a structure to support their growth plans

-Further information about these opportunities is available on the official Female Founders Program website
+Application Guidelines and further information on each of these opportunities is available at the Female Founders Program website.

 Women and Change

-The 2020 Women & Change grant round will provide one grant of up to $50,000 to a registered Australian charity that supports people in Queensland communities who are most disadvantaged.
-Women & Change members are particularly interested in supporting new initiatives that deliver sustainable change.
+Women & Change grants provide one grant of up to $50,000 to a registered Australian charity that supports people in Queensland communities who are most disadvantaged.
+Women & Change members are particularly interested in supporting innovative projects that deliver sustainable change and address social disadvantage in Queensland.
+The application process consists of two steps, an Expression of Interest round, closing in August each year and a full application process for shortlisted applicants (notified by the end of September).

 If you are interested in applying for a Grant, please take the time to read the Grant Guidelines.